MaySalmon/my-shopping-cart/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
-Run json-server start  to run the jason server used in the project.
+Run json-server start  to run the jason server used in the project. then run 'json-server --watch db.json'

+refresh the home page in 'http://localhost:4200'

 ## Running unit tests